- What should we do once we receive the diagnosis?

 - What is the difference between DSO and DFO?

-1. Contact the CHEO Autism Program to request a registration package to get on the wait list for funded services.
+A:1.
+Contact first point of contact to request a registration package to get on the wait list for funded services.

-2. Contact OCTC for services such as Speech Pathology or Occupational Therapy
+2. Ask to be connected to services such as Speech Pathology or Occupational Therapy

-4. Contact Marnie Potter at Autism Ontario, Ottawa Chapter.
+4. Contact Kelsey McDaniel at Autism Ontario, Ottawa Chapter.

 DFO (Direct Funding Option) means that the IBI treatment is provided by a third party.
 CHEO provides funds to the family to use towards the cost of IBI therapy at a private center.
 Families can also hire their own team with this method as long as the individuals on the team are approved.